 High school seniors and college students, mark your calendars: the Free Application for Federal Student Aid (FAFSA) opens October 1.
-Through this application, you’re considered for federal, state, and institutional grants, scholarships, loans, and work-study.
+Through this application, you’re considered for federal, state, and institutional grants; scholarships, loans, and work-study.

 Keep these six things in mind as you begin to prepare and go through the application process.
-Learn more tips and tricks on navigating applications, grants, loans and more by visiting our Paying for College page.

 Every university has a priority deadline for consideration of grant funding – aka free money for school.
 You may submit your FAFSA as early as October 1 the year prior to the academic year for which you’ll attend.
 Aim to submit as soon as possible as some financial aid is awarded on a first-come, first-serve basis.

 Both parents and students will need to sign the application using their FSA ID.
-If it’s your first time submitting the FAFSA, you may use it immediately.
+If it’s your first time submitting the FAFSA, you may use your FSA ID immediately.
 All other activities, including a Renewal FAFSA form, require reverification with the Social Security Administration.
 This process may take anywhere from one to three days, so plan accordingly.
 Once you receive the email, you’re able to use your FSA ID to access all of your financial aid information online.

 IRS Data Retrieval Tool

 Know that you don’t have to complete the FAFSA in one sitting (though it may be doable!).
-One easy way to start where you left off is to create a save key.
+One easy way to start where you left off is to create a Save Key.
 Simply click ‘Save’ at the bottom of the FAFSA page and when prompted, create your password using the guidelines provided.

 COVID-19 Updates for Financial Aid Students

 The coronavirus outbreak is affecting students in many ways, from education interruptions to concerns about financial aid.
 The pandemic may have derailed your plans for making school affordable, but assistance is still available.
 Contact the financial aid office at your school to address your specific questions and concerns.